OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/update-canonical-openstack-juju.rst

 -  Enable huge pages for the kernel-mode vRouter.

-   Starting in Tungsten Fabric Release 2005, you can enable huge pages in the kernel-mode vRouter to avoid future compute node reboots during upgrades.
-Huge pages in Tungsten Fabric are used primarily to allocate flow and bridge table memory within the vRouter.
-Huge pages for kernel-mode vRouters provide enough flow and bridge table memory to avoid compute node reboots to complete future Tungsten Fabric software upgrades.
+   Starting in OpenSDN Release 2005, you can enable huge pages in the kernel-mode vRouter to avoid future compute node reboots during upgrades.
+Huge pages in OpenSDN are used primarily to allocate flow and bridge table memory within the vRouter.
+Huge pages for kernel-mode vRouters provide enough flow and bridge table memory to avoid compute node reboots to complete future OpenSDN software upgrades.

    We recommend allotting 2GB of memory—either using the default 1024x2MB huge page size setting or the 2x1GB size setting—for huge